• Skip to primary navigation

 garlic mashed potatoes in a large serving bowl

 If you’re looking for the best side dish for family dinners or holiday parties, you’ve come to the right place!
-Creamy, buttery, and bursting with garlicky flavors, creamy garlic mashed potatoes are a worthy accompaniment to the finest roast!
+Creamy, buttery, and bursting with garlicky flavors, garlic mashed potatoes are a worthy accompaniment to the finest roast!

 Type of potato to use